-Choosing a codec for password masking
+Choosing a decoder for password masking

-As described in the previous sections, all password masking requires a codec.
-A codec uses an algorithm to convert a masked password into its original clear text form in order to be used in various security operations.
+As described in the previous sections, all password masking requires a decoder.
+A decoder uses an algorithm to convert a masked password into its original clear text form in order to be used in various security operations.
 The algorithm used for decoding must match that for encoding.
 Otherwise the decoding may not be successful.

-For user's convenience Apache ActiveMQ Artemis provides a default codec.
-However, a user can implement their own if they wish.
+For user's convenience Apache ActiveMQ Artemis provides a default decoder.
+However a user can implement their own if they wish.

-The Default Codec
+The Default Decoder

-Whenever no codec is specified in the configuration, the default codec is used.
-The class name for the default codec is encoding, and decoding capabilities.
-It uses java.crypto.Cipher utilities to hash or encode a plaintext password and also to decode a masked string using the same algorithm and "key."
+Whenever no decoder is specified in the configuration file, the default decoder is used.
+The class name for the default decoder is org.apache.activemq.artemis.utils.DefaultsensitiveStringCodec .
+It has hashing, encoding, and decoding capabilities.
+It uses java.crypto.cipher utilities to hash or encode a plaintext password and also to decode a masked string using same algorithm and key.
+Using this decoder/encoder is pretty straightforward.
+To get a mask for a password, just run the mask command: